lrnzzz/pxt-ttn/docs/README.md

 ### LoRaWAN modules

+In general, rx/tx is used to communicate.
+However, the key issue is to ensure that p0,p1,p3 are not used as these are often used for other purposes (for example, left/right speacker and microphone to name just some).
+They are also analog and therefore "precious" and should be taken in consideration with Boards.

 * <http://www.microchip.com/wwwproducts/en/RN2483> as the RN2483 has previous work with micro:bit
-* <https://github.com/lrnzzz/RN2483-LoRa-Shield> an arduino shield that can be hooked up to a micro:bit
 * <http://www.embit.eu/products/wireless-modules/emb-lr1272> as the RN2483 is out of stock due to new version

 ### Boards

 * <https://github.com/ribbotson/LoRaWAN_MicroBit> carrier for both micro:bit and LoRaWAN modules
+* <https://github.com/lrnzzz/RN2483-LoRa-Shield> an arduino shield that can be hooked up to a micro:bit
 * protoype carriers with just leads are also available to ensure access to POC's

 ## Software